• Website Packages

 If any of those are missing or hard to find, you’re creating friction immediately.

-We see this often on campaign websites.
-Key information is either buried halfway down the page or spread across multiple sections.
-In some cases, the candidate’s name or office isn’t clearly visible until halfway down the page.
-A voter shouldn’t have to scroll or search to understand your campaign.
+We also see key information buried halfway down the page, split across multiple sections, or left out entirely.
+A voter should not have to scroll or search just to understand the basics of your campaign.

-Your main call to action should also be obvious.
-In most cases, that means asking for the vote, supported by options to donate, volunteer, or sign up.
+Your main call to action should be obvious.
+In most cases, that means asking for the vote and reminding visitors of Election Day.
+Depending on where someone is in the campaign cycle, you may also ask them to donate, volunteer, request a yard sign, or join your email list.

-If someone lands on it for five seconds, can they answer:
+A simple homepage test is if someone lands on the page for five seconds, can they answer these three questions?

 • Who is this candidate?